Giorojas11/Giorojas11/README.md

 ## Objective

 Security Operations Center (SOC) Analyst with 4 years of experience in threat detection, incident response, and SIEM management.
-Currently expanding into cybersecurity engineering with a focus on network and cloud security.
-Passionate about building scalable, secure systems and deepening my expertise across the cybersecurity stack, from hands-on detection to proactive defense engineering.
+Currently expanding into cybersecurity engineering with a focus on cloud security.

 ## Projects
+- AWS Projects
 - Detection Lab
 - TryHackMe SOC Level 1
 - TryHackMe Pre-Security